nwaf67660-cyber/aniyomi-ar-extensions/README.md

 # Usage
 Extension sources can be downloaded, installed, and uninstalled via the main Aniyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.
 ## Downloads
-If you prefer to directly download the APK files, they are available in this GitHub repository in the [main branch](https://github.com/nwaf67660-cyber/aniyomi-ar-extensions/tree/main/repo/apk).
+If you prefer to directly download the APK files, they are available in this GitHub repository in the [repo branch](https://github.com/nwaf67660-cyber/aniyomi-ar-extensions/tree/repo/apk).
 # Requests
 Source requests here are meant as up-for-grabs for any developer, thus it's impossible to provide a time estimation for any of them.
 Furthermore, some sites are impossible to do, usually because of various technical reasons.
 # Contributing